oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

-![Checking on source for Timestamp with local timezone dataypes](./images/precheck-task2b-src.png " ") In the Hands-On-Lab there are no TSLTZ data types used.
+![Checking on source for Timestamp with local timezone dataypes](./images/precheck-task2b-src.png " ") In the lab there are no TSLTZ data types used.
 So no need to sync both DBTIMEZONEs or to handle data manually with expdp/impdp.

-## Task 3: Character Sets (SOURCE & TARGET)
+## Task 3: Character Sets (SOURCE and TARGET)
 The source and target database must use compatible database character sets.

   ```